On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Introduction

 However, there is a lack of understanding of the properties of likelihood-based approaches.
 The limited Bayesian literature has focused on a peak-over-threshold (POT) strategy, with the tail of the density over a high threshold $t$ assumed to follow a generalized Pareto distribution.
-If $F(x)$ belongs to FDMA with right tail index $\alpha_+(F)$, then as the threshold $t$ becomes large, the right excess distribution $\widetilde F(x) = F(t+x)/F(t)$ for $x>0$ converges in law to a generalized Pareto distribution with tail index $\alpha_+(F)$.
-Posterior sampling schemes have been discussed in, for example, \citep{Frietal02}, \citep{Botetal03}, \citep{SteTaw04}, \citep{Dieetal05}, \citep{Nasetal12}, \citep{Wanetal12}, \citep{Fuq15}.
+If $F$ belongs to FDMA with right tail index $\alpha_+(F)$, then as the threshold $t$ becomes large, the right excess distribution $\widetilde F(x) = F(t+x)/F(t)$ for $x>0$ converges in law to a generalized Pareto distribution with tail index $\alpha_+(F)$.
+Posterior sampling schemes have been discussed in, for example, \cite{Frietal02, Botetal03, SteTaw04, Dieetal05, Nasetal12, Wanetal12, Fuq15}.
 The POT strategy can be viewed as artificial in choosing different models below and above the threshold, with the restriction of a parametric tail.
-The kernel mixture model allows one to choose a single flexible model for all of the data including the tails. \citep{Tre08} argue in favor of such an approach in using DPMs of Pareto kernels.
+The kernel mixture model allows one to choose a single flexible model for all of the data including the tails. \cite{Tre08} argues in favor of such an approach in using DPMs of Pareto kernels.

 The rest of the paper is organized as follows.
-In Section 2 we show that in general, location-scale kernel mixture models cannot generate densities with varying tail indices, even if the kernel is heavy tailed.
+In Section \ref{prelim}, we formally introduce the definition of tail index and the posterior consistency of tail index.
+In Section \ref{lsm} we show that in general, location-scale kernel mixture models cannot generate densities with varying tail indices, even if the kernel is heavy tailed.
 In particular, our results reveal that in many cases, the posterior distribution under the mixture model can only generate distributions with a \emph{singleton index}.
-In Section 3, we provide general sufficient conditions for Bayesian posterior consistency of tail index.
-These conditions are then verified for the example of Pareto kernel mixtures.
-Section 4 concludes with discussions.
-All technical proofs are included in the appendix.
+In Section \ref{suff}, we provide general sufficient conditions for Bayesian posterior consistency of tail index.
+These conditions are then verified for the example of Pareto kernel mixtures in Section \ref{example}.
+Section \ref{disc} concludes with discussions.
+Technical proofs are included in the appendix and the supplementary material.